tepsukka/vuex-oidc-wiki/Home.md

 ```
 For reference, there is [an example](https://github.com/perarnborg/vuex-oidc-example) of a working implementation.

-There is also [an example](https://github.com/perarnborg/vuex-oidc-example-nuxt) of how to implement vuex-oidc with Nuxt.
-The specifics of how to implement vuex-oidc in Nuxt are not detailed in the wiki yet, but they will be shortly.
+There is also [an example](https://github.com/perarnborg/vuex-oidc-example-nuxt) of how to implement vuex-oidc with Nuxt SPA mode.
+Nuxt Universal mode is currently not supported.

 ## 1) Create your oidc settings